iterative/dvc.org/public/static/docs/tutorials/deep/reproducibility.md

 Automatic merge failed; fix conflicts and then commit the result.
 ```

 The merge has a few conflicts.
-All of the conflicts are related to file checksum
+All of the conflicts are related to file hash
 mismatches in the branches.
 You can properly merge conflicts by prioritizing the
-checksums from the bigrams branch: that is, by removing all checksums of the
+file hashes from the bigrams branch: that is, by removing all hashes of the
 other branch.
 [Here](https://help.github.com/en/articles/resolving-a-merge-conflict-using-the-command-line)
 you can find a tutorial that clarifies how to do that.
 It is also important to